-To use, apply two or three drops to your skin and hair, day and night.
-Also, try this beauty trick: apply two or three drops to a beauty blender, and dab it on the tops of your cheekbones to give your skin an insta-glow.
+To use, apply two or three drops to skin and hair twice daily.
+Another beauty trick: Apply the oil on a beauty blender and dab on the tops of your cheekbones to give skin an insta-glow.

 You can also use the oil to smooth uneven self-tanner.
 Or dab the oil on your eyelids to make your eyes pop.